faisalahmedsifat/reactor/DOCUMENTATION.md

-# Reactive Shell Agent - Technical Documentation
+# ReACTOR - Technical Documentation

 ## Project Overview

-**Reactive Shell Agent** is an intelligent, LLM-powered shell automation tool that bridges the gap between natural language and command-line operations.
+**ReACTOR** is an intelligent, LLM-powered shell automation tool that bridges the gap between natural language and command-line operations.
 Unlike traditional shell assistants that simply execute commands, this agent features a **dual-mode architecture** that can both analyze your projects intelligently and execute tasks safely.

 ### Vision